MangoPomelo/GaussianMixture/README.md

 # Gaussian Mixture
-Gaussian_Mixture from scratch in Python using EM algorithm
+GaussianMixture from scratch in Python using EM algorithm

 1. Randomly assign responsibility values to each item
 2. Compute Gaussian params like means and etc